tSigler2/8bitComputer/README.md

 0 Arguments:
 - hlt: Halts all execution on the minicomputer.
 - rst: Resets all register contents on the minicomputer, including status registers
 - scn: Draws a single grayscale pixel to the 256 x 256 pixel screen.
-The X coordinate of the drawing is determined by the contents of register
+The X coordinate of the drawing is determined by the contents of register C (X Axis) and register D (Y Axis).

 1 Argument:
 - inp: Takes 8-bits from the single input port connected to the computer.
 Argument provided is the destination register for the input value.